UlasTosun/Unity-ML-Agents-Demo/README.md

 3) **Dropping from platform (going out of area):** -1
 4) **Missing the target while firing:** -0.1 (it should be penaltized for misses, otherwise it keeps firing all time)
 5) **Both rotating and moving:** -0.001 (to force it to complete the mission in as less steps as possible)

+## Observations

+The agent observes the environment by using 2 ray perceptions sensors and vector observations.

+1) **Short range ray perceptions sensor:** observes ground to prevent droping down from ground.
+2) **Long range ray perceptions sensor:** observes wall, target and non-target.
+3) **Vector observations:** observes agent's positon, rotation and velocity, target positon, distance to the target, etc.

 ## Behaviors